DeloitteAU/react-habitat/readme-in-es5.md

 ### Replace original node

-By default only `<inputs />` are left in the DOM when are React Habitat is created.
+By default only `<inputs />` are left in the DOM when a React Habitat is created.

 To keep a generic element in the DOM, set the `data-habitat-no-replace="true"` attribute.